-\begin{subsection}{Shift}This move could be seen to embody the possible variations on the ordering of the vanishing cycles in a surface diagram, though it does not simply re-index the elements of $\Gamma$.
-In base diagrams, the deformation is similar to that of the multislide in Figure~\ref{msdef}, but instead of reuniting the two circles at the two newly-formed cusps, one of those cusps instead meets with a cusp which is adjacent to the other.
-The two merge points at either end of a shift deformation will be called a \emph{shift pair}.
+This move could be seen to embody the possible variations on the ordering of the vanishing cycles in a surface diagram, though it does not simply re-index the elements of $\Gamma$.
+It was studied carefully in \cite{BH}, and for the reader's convenience a summary follows.
+Because of the wording of Proposition \ref{shiftprop}, it is convenient to first outline the shift deformation.
+As with the multislide, one identifies a pair $\gamma_l, \gamma_k\in\{\gamma_1,\ldots,\gamma_k\}$, along with a nonstationary subset $\{\gamma_{l+1},\ldots,\gamma_{k-1}\}$.